All-heavy pentaquarks: Introduction

 Impressively, some all-heavy multiquark states have been observed in LHC experiments.
 In 2020, the LHCb Collaboration observed a narrow structure $X(6900)$ together a broad structure ranging from 6.2 to 6.8 GeV in the di-$J/\psi$ invariant mass spectrum~\cite{LHCexp}.
 Later in 2022, the $X(6900)$ was confirmed in the same final state by both the ATLAS~\cite{ATLASexp} and CMS~\cite{CMSexp} collaborations.
 Moreover, in the lower mass region the CMS measurements show that a clear resonance $X(6600)$ lies in the di-$J/\psi$ spectrum.
-These clear structures may be evidences for genuine all-charmed tetraquark $cc\bar{c}\bar{c}$ states.
-The discovery of $cc\bar{c}\bar{c}$ states has demonstrated the powerful abilities of LHC in productions of fully-heavy hadrons, and also indicates that the all-heavy pentaquark should be exist.
+These clear structures may be evidence for genuine all-charmed tetraquark $cc\bar{c}\bar{c}$ states~\cite{Chao:2020dml,liu:2020eha,Liu:2021rtn,Lu:2020cns,Wang:2021kfv,Wu:2024euj,Badalian:2023rpd,Chen:2022asf, Bedolla:2019zwg,Zhao:2020jvl,Yu:2022lak,Zhang:2022qtp}.
+The discovery of $cc\bar{c}\bar{c}$ states has demonstrated the powerful abilities of LHC in production of fully-heavy hadrons, and also indicates that the all-heavy pentaquark should exist.
 Thus, one may expect to observe some all-heavy pentaquarks in forthcoming experiments.
+Stimulated by these, in the recent years some studies of the mass spectrum of the all-heavy pentaquarks have been carried out within some models, such as the QCD sum rules~\cite{Zhang:2020vpz,Wang:2021xao,Azizi:2024ito}, chromomagnetic interaction (CMI) model~\cite{An:2020jix}, MIT bag model~\cite{Zhang:2023hmg}, effective mass and screened charge model~\cite{Rashmi:2024ako}, and various potential models with different numerical methods and approximations~\cite{An:2022fvs,Yan:2021glh,Yan:2023kqf,Yang:2022bfu,Gordillo:2023tnz,Gordillo:2024blx}.
+It should be mentioned that there are strong model dependencies in the predictions.
+For example, for the $1S$-wave $cccc\bar{c}$ states the predicted masses scatter in a very large range of $\sim7.4-8.5$ GeV.